There are so many Vienna classical music experiences that make it an ideal destination for classical music lovers.

 This concert is quite an experience.
 You’ll see the Vienna Mozart Orchestra in period costumes, set against the iconic backdrop of a magnificent Viennese music hall.

-The concert includes masterpieces and well-known pieces by Mozart and Strauss.
+The Mozart concert includes masterpieces and well-known pieces by Mozart and Strauss.

 The venue: Musikverein is considered one of the best concert halls in the world, known for its impeccable acoustics.